 In this round, ascend the steps as fast as you (safely) can, descend by walking (or using the reverse crossover lunge, if you prefer), and perform the body-weight exercises specified between climbs.
 Rest for one minute between each of the five sets.

-Workout 1, ROUND 4 (optional): Jumping Circuits
+Round 4 (optional): Jumping Circuits

 This round repeats the format of the last two rounds: fast ascent, walk or reverse crossover lunge on the way down, body-weight exercise at the bottom of the steps.
 This time, however, you’ll perform two-footed jumps on your way up.
 This technique is for more advanced stair-climbers, so make sure to go easy your first time out.

 Ascent: Stair Jumping

 - Place your feet hip-width apart and parallel to one another.
 Jump up the stairs, one, two, or three steps at a time, accelerating to a quick tempo as you get comfortable with the movement.

 - Land lightly on each step, making sure your knees don’t collapse inward as you take off or land.

 - Ascend and descend five times, performing the same body-weight exercises used in the two previous rounds between climbs.
 Rest two minutes after each set.